 Building An Open Data CAFR

 A 2011 paper on government data transparency identified four interlinked publication practices that lead to transparency: authoritative sourcing, availability, machine-discoverability, and machine-readability.
-CAFRs today fail the fourth, and most important, publication practice: machine-readability.
+CAFRs currently fail the fourth, and most important, publication practice: machine-readability.
 A transformation from PDF documents to open data will finally fulfill that fourth publication practice.

 An open data CAFR requires the creation of two key pieces of infrastructure.
 The first is a standardized semantic structure, or information model, for the information.
 Each time a CAFR refers to “special assessment bonds,” for example, or “advance refunds” on existing bonds, it should refer to the exact same thing as all other CAFRs, and the relationships among such things should be clear.
 The second is the question of encoding the data: choices about how information conforming to an information model is rendered in a machine-readable syntax to be distributed far and wide.

-There is a lot to these challenges, and it may be oversimplifying to describe them as just two steps.
+These challenges are complex, and it may be oversimplifying to describe them as just two steps.
 But a lot of groundwork has already been laid for the publication of open data CAFRs.

 A. Information Model

 The first challenge in producing an open data CAFR is to capture all the relevant concepts in an information model.
-All CAFRs must refer to the same things the same way, and the relationships among them must be clear, so that downstream data users understand entirely what they are getting in the data, and so that they can be certain of comparing like to like: apples to apples, and oranges to oranges.
+All CAFRs must refer to the same things the same way, and the relationships among them must be clear, so that downstream data users understand what they are getting in the data, and so that they can be certain of comparing like to like: apples to apples, and oranges to oranges.

-Happily, municipal finance is already a well-developed and -organized field.
+Happily, municipal finance is already a well-developed and organized field.
 Existing standards can, and should, form the basis of an information model.

-The Government Accounting Standards Board (GASB) establishes accounting and financial reporting standards for U.S. state and local governments that follow Generally Accepted Accounting Principles.
+The Government Accounting Standards Board (GASB) establishes accounting and financial reporting standards for U.S. state and local governments that follow Generally Accepted Accounting Principles (GAAP).
 The Government Finance Officers Association (GFOA) helps to interpret the standards of the GASB.
 GFOA’s Governmental Accounting, Auditing, and Financial Reporting (“GAAFR” or “Blue Book”) is the “bible” that most governments use to classify their data.
 These publications were originally created for accountants to read and use manually—not to serve as the basis for an information model.
 But the GASB and the GFOA have done a good job of developing common financial concepts that are now used throughout the state and local financial profession.
 These financial concepts can form the basis for an information model that will effectively distinguish different financial events and transactions.